 To find out more about returning to teach, you can:

 - complete our registration form so we can keep you informed with useful information

-  - participate in our online events, where an expert panel will answer your questions about returning to teaching and the Return to Teaching programme
+- participate in our online event on 12 May, where an expert panel will answer your questions about returning to teach and the Return to Teaching programme

 - visit our resources page for returning teachers, offering information on everything from the new Teachers’ Standards to behaviour management

 Once you’ve registered, if you have any questions on returning to teach, please contact our dedicated team on 0800 085 0971 for help and advice.